 Publication date: April 2, 2024; Main tropes: Fake dating, friends-to-lovers, viral fame.

-Just for the Summer is Jimenez’s latest, and it’s packed with all the rom-com goodness you could want.
+This is Jimenez at her most self-aware: two people who believe they’re cursed when it comes to love… so naturally, they test it.
 The story follows Justin and Emma, who both have a peculiar problem: every time they date someone, that person goes on to meet their soulmate… right after they break up.
 Thanks to a viral Reddit thread, their dating misfortunes have gone public.

 The solution?
 They’ll date each other, break up, and then watch their perfect matches walk into their lives.
 Simple, right?
 But what starts as a plan to outwit fate quickly turns into something real, and neither Justin nor Emma is prepared for what happens next.